-And, don't forget - a big Android Wear 2.0 update is coming in 2017, adding a wealth of new features.
+And, don't forget - the Android Wear 2.0 update has just landed, adding a wealth of new features.

 What is Android Wear?
 If this is your first smartwatch, or even first wearable, it's handy to get to grips with how Android Wear smartwatches work and what each one does first.

-The absolute basics are this: you need an Android smartphone (4.3+) with Bluetooth or an iPhone to use your smartwatch accessory.
+The absolute basics are this: you need an Android smartphone with Bluetooth, or an iPhone to use your smartwatch.
 And it helps if your phone, Gmail, calendar and maps are all under the same - or linked - Google accounts to get the most from the Wear experience.